 You have to continue to eat well and get the right nutrients into your body while breastfeeding as well.
 What goes into your system goes into your growing baby's too!

 Essential Nutrients During Pregnancy

 As well as following a balanced and healthy diet, ACOG (the American Congress of Obstetricians and Gynecologists) advises women to take vitamin supplements.
 If you look at prenatal vitamins versus traditional multivitamins there is a big difference.
-Pregnant women need a larger dose of some specific vitamins, minerals and fatty acids which help the baby.
+Pregnant women need a larger dose of some specific vitamins, minerals, and fatty acids that help the baby.
 These are:

 - Folic acid to avoid the risk of major birth defects (this should be taken before conception too)